ITN has considerable experience in defending clients accused of money laundering and in advising businesses on money laundering regulations.

-Money laundering is the exchange money or assets that are obtained through crime in return for money or other assets that are 'clean'- i.e. that are not obviously associated with criminal activity.
+Money laundering is the exchange of money or assets that are obtained through crime in return for money or other assets that are 'clean'- i.e. that are not obviously associated with criminal activity.
 Frequently, money laundering involves the transfer of cash to foreign jurisdictions.
 Anyone who participates in this process, knowing or suspecting that the assets are the proceeds of crime may be liable to prosecution.

-Money laundering is often associated with serious drugs offences, as well as fraud.
+Money laundering is often associated with serious drug offences, as well as fraud.
 From our experience in both areas, we have a detailed knowledge of the provisions of the Proceeds of Crime Act 2002 and the relevant case law.